an abstract photo of a curved building with a blue sky in the background

 Garmin Approach G80

-Avoid If: You only want GPS
+Avoid If: Only want a simple GPS watch

 Skill Level: Intermediate to advanced